Academic Catalog

 3. Engage in and communicate self-reflection about their learning in the Integrative Core Curriculum, their chosen major discipline, and their overall Ithaca College experience.

-The ICC is comprised of: The Ithaca Seminar; Themes and Perspectives courses; Academic Writing, Diversity, Quantitative Literacy, and Writing Intensive courses; and the culminating ICC capstone course.
+The ICC is comprised of: The Ithaca Seminar; Perspectives courses; Academic Writing, Diversity, Quantitative Literacy, and Writing Intensive courses; and the culminating ICC capstone course.
 Student achievement of ICC program outcomes will be documented and demonstrated through submission and assessment of reflective artifacts throughout their ICC coursework.

 Requirements of the ICC